Simon Property Group, Inc. research snapshot

 Bearish case

-More likely if consumer spending weakens, tenant bankruptcies rise, refinancing costs stay high, redevelopment returns disappoint, e-commerce pressure reduces mall traffic, or investors compress SPG toward a lower REIT multiple.
+More likely if consumer spending weakens, tenant bankruptcies rise, refinancing costs stay high, redevelopment returns disappoint, the leadership transition creates execution risk, e-commerce pressure reduces mall traffic, or investors compress SPG toward a lower REIT multiple.

 SPG AI technical analysis